cameronrocketboost/chatbot/README.md

 - **Document Ingestion Graph**: Upload and parse PDFs into `Document` objects, then store vector embeddings into a vector database (we use Supabase in this example).
 - **Retrieval Graph**: Handle user questions, decide whether to retrieve documents or give a direct answer, then generate concise responses with references to the retrieved documents.
 - **Streaming Responses**: Real-time streaming of partial responses from the server to the client UI.
-- **LangGraph Integration**: Built using LangGraph’s state machine approach to orchestrate ingestion and retrieval, visualise your agentic workflow, and debug each step of the graph.
+- **LangGraph Integration**: Built using LangGraph's state machine approach to orchestrate ingestion and retrieval, visualise your agentic workflow, and debug each step of the graph.
 - **Next.js Frontend**: Allows file uploads, real-time chat, and easy extension with React components and Tailwind.

 ---